baberrehman/disjoint-union/doc/oopsla21/reviews/reply.md

 viewed as being orthogonal/complementary.
 Some languages, for example Julia, support union types but not intersection types (at least as far as we know).
-Therefore, the designers of such languages may be interested in calculi that have disjoint switches but not necessarely intersections.
+Therefore, the designers of such languages may be interested in calculi that have disjoint switches but not necessarily intersections.

 2) One important point of our work is to establish the relationship to the line of work on disjoint intersection types.
-Again, in PL theory there are many papers that explore the design of new features but in way that establish a relationship (in this case via duality) to other more well-studied language features.
+Again, in PL theory many papers explore the design of new features but in a way that establishes a relationship (in this case via duality) to other more well-studied language features.
 The formulation of disjointness in Section 3 is the direct dual of the notion of disjointness for intersection types from past work.
 In the system with